Multiplexed point-of-care testing: xPOCT technology characteristics

 An ideal device for multiplexed point-of-care testing should offer high sensitivity and the capability to process one sample using multiple types of tests.
-It should be capable of testing various kinds of substances, including proteins, drugs, RNAs and cells, at the same time.
+It should be capable of testing various kinds of substances at the same time, including proteins, drugs, RNAs and cells.
 A high sensor performance that requires small samples, short turnaround times, low system complexity for non experts, and low cost are some characteristics of xPOCT technology.
 Especially for the resource-limited settings (developing countries, doctors offices, directly at home), equipment-free or smartphone-based devices are very advantageous.

 xPOCT devices has to fulfill the following: